denis-berthier/CSP-Rules-V2.1/Examples/Sudoku/README.txt

 "Usefulness" of an Oddagon is not related to its size: the only "useful" one has length 5.

+<> The Tridagons folder gives examples of Tridagons, a recently found exotic pattern.
+The two examples are from "mith".
+They are the first two examples of 9x9 puzzles that cannot be solved in T&E(2) They are not even solvable in gT&E(2) = T&E(W1, 2), nor in T&E(S2, 2) They are solvable in T&E(W2, 2) and therefore in T&E(3).
+The tridagon rule (also named "trivalue oddagons" or "Thor's Hammer") makes it much easier to solve them.

 <> Magictour-top1465 is  one of the most famous collections of puzzles that were, in the early 2000s, among the hardest known ones.
 As such, they are obviously exceptional and unlikely to be found in any newspaper or magasine.
 My selection here is a few of the hardest ones in this collection.
 Don' try to re-run them if you don't have at least 16GB of RAM or, for some of them, if you're in a hurry.
 Obviously, solutions with g-whips and braids will take more time and memory than solutions obtainable with whips.